basset/basset/docs/environmental-variables.md

 | `SQS_TASK_QUEUE_URL` | SQS URL for running tasks |
 | `AMPQ_TASK_QUEUE` | queue name to send tasks to (if you're not using SQS) |
 | `NODE_ENV` | set to PRODUCTION unless you're testing or developing |
+| `PRIVATE_SCREENSHOTS` | set to 0 to use the s3 url for snapshots (requires the screenshot bucket policy to allow public access for `GetObject`), setting to 1 will use the basset web service to retrieve the snapshot image

 ## Both services